LuisLechugaRuiz/democratic_agent/docs/DEVELOPMENT.md

 Thinking if we should use "outlines" or "instructor" for our types... but none of them fits enough.

 instructor:
-- Doesn't provide tools format from functions (only pydantic classes....)
+- Doesn't provide tools format from functions (only ydantic classes....)

 outlines:
 - Provides the format but takes control over the model execution, which is not good at all...